near/docs/docs/3.tutorials/examples/escrow.md

 ```

 #### 1. Build the Contracts
-You can build the contract (creating the `.wasm` file that is ultimately deployed to the network) by running:
+You can build the contracts (creating the `.wasm` files that will be deployed to the network) by running:

 ```bash
 npm run build